microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 4. Build the Application Image File using **pyfwimagebuilder**.

-*Hint: The configuration TOML file is generated by the MDFU Client project*
+*Tip: The configuration TOML file is generated by the MDFU Client project*

 **Example Command:**